 Counting sheep tends not to work because it's too mundane to keep our anxieties away, say University of Oxford researchers.
 Instead, they suggest conjuring up a more relaxing image, such as a waterfall or sandy beach.

-5. Do count your breaths
+5. Do count your breaths to fall asleep

-6. Warm your feet
+6. Warm your feet to bring on sleep

 As your body cools, it sends sleep signals to your brain.
 Placing a hot water bottle by your feet – or wearing bedsocks if you prefer – redirects the blood flow to your feet and so encourages heat loss, say Swiss researchers.

-7. Tense your toes
+7. Tense your toes to reduce tension

 Here's another trick with your (hopefully warm) feet: try alternately tensing and relaxing your toes for a count of 10 each time.
 This draws tension away from the rest of the body, helping you to relax, according to sleep experts at the University of Maryland.

-8. Hum like a bee
+8. Hum like a bee for a serotonin boost

-Warning: this may irritate your partner (but it does work)!
+Warning: this may irritate your partner (but it apparently does work)!
 'The "bumblebee breath" is incredible for insomnia,' says 'sleep guru' Anandi.
 'It calms the mind, gets rid of negative emotions and stimulates the feel-good brain chemical serotonin.
 Turn the lights out, lie down comfortably on your back and make the bumblebee sound for 10 minutes.
 Just inhale and hum on the exhale, and that's it.'

 9. Try eating some cheese